eslint/eslint/docs/src/contribute/governance.md

 The TSC has final authority over this project including:

-* Technical direction.
+* Technical direction
-* Project governance and process (including this policy).
+* Project governance and process (including this policy)
-* Contribution policy.
+* Contribution policy
-* GitHub repository hosting.
+* GitHub repository hosting

 TSC seats are not time-limited.
 The size of the TSC can not be larger than five members.
 This size ensures adequate coverage of important areas of expertise balanced with the ability to make decisions efficiently.